wp-plugins/blip-slideshow/readme.txt

 == Description ==

+**Whoops: v1.0.1 is broken out of the box.
+If you downloaded it, please delete and re-download v1.0.0.**

 A WordPress slideshow plugin fed from a **SmugMug** or **Flickr** RSS feed and displayed using pure Javascript.
 Blip does not hardcode what it finds into your blog.
 Instead the most recent images are loaded in real-time by the user's web browser.